PartyGodTroy/Vue.hx/example/readme.md

 Just changed to `var` because Haxe is a strictly typed language we don't have that problem.

-Which brings us to the variable name with all caps or starting with a Capital letter... not necessary but it wil work.
+Which brings us to the variable name with all caps or starting with a Capital letter... not necessary but it will work.

 ```js
 const User = {